pachyderm/pachyderm/examples/spouts/go-kafka-spout/README.md

 ## Setup

-This example includes a pre-configured Kafka cluster you can deploy on Amazon EKS, adapted from [Craig Johnston's excellent blog post](https://imti.co/kafka-kubernetes/).
+This example includes a pre-configured Kafka cluster that you can deploy on Amazon EKS, adapted from [Craig Johnston's excellent blog post](https://imti.co/kafka-kubernetes/).
 If you'd like to adapt it for your own cluster on GCP, Azure, or on-premises Kubernetes deployment, the file 001-storage-class.yaml is probably the only thing you'd need to change.